szczyglis-dev/py-gpt/README.md

 ## Image generation (inline)

 The plugin integrates image generation with any chat mode.
 Select the image-generation model in the plugin settings, enable the plugin, and ask the current model to create an image.
 The model can then call the plugin's `image` tool with a dedicated image prompt.
-The plugin does not require the `+ Tools` option to be enabled.
+The plugin does not require the `Tools` switch to be enabled.

 By default, the plugin appends a short image-generation instruction to the system prompt so the current model knows when and how to use the `image` tool.
 You can disable this behavior with `Append image prompt to system prompt` while keeping the image tool available.